-Whether you're planning on getting a tattoo to commemorate your fabulous vacation or you're just taking advantage of the fact that you have a few days off and getting the art you've been dreaming of for years, New Orleans is a great place to get a tattoo.
+Whether you're planning on getting a tattoo to commemorate your fabulous vacation or you're just taking advantage of the fact that you have a few days off, and getting the art you've been dreaming of for years, New Orleans is a great place to get a tattoo.

-As is the case with any tattoo, you're going to want to choose your artist and tattoo shop very carefully and make sure you're confident in your decision.
+As is the case with any tattoo, you're going to want to choose your artist and tattoo shop very carefully.
+Make sure you're confident in your decision.
 There are lots of low-end joints in the heavily touristed sections of town that cater to people who are making snap decisions.

 New Orleans Themes and Motifs

-- Music Imagery - Here in the birthplace of jazz (and pretty much every other type of American music), an image of a musical instrument or music notes is most certainly appropriate, as is Second Line imagery (umbrellas and waving handkerchiefs).
+- Music Imagery: Here in the birthplace of jazz (and pretty much every other type of American music), an image of a musical instrument or music notes is most certainly appropriate, as is Second Line imagery (umbrellas and waving handkerchiefs).

-Recommended New Orleans Tattoo Shops
+Recommended Tattoo Shops

 610 Frenchmen St.

-1578 Magazine St.
+1530 Magazine St.

-Located right on Magazine Street in the Garden District, this clean and friendly little shop boasts some of New Orleans' most impressive tattoo artists, who do everything from large-scale work to the kinds of small pieces that you're likely to choose as a vacationer.
+Located on Magazine Street in the Garden District, Eye Candy Tattoo is a clean and friendly little shop that boasts some of New Orleans' most impressive tattoo artists.
+These artists do everything from large-scale work to the kinds of small pieces that you're likely to choose as a vacationer.

 140 N. Carrollton Ave.